ipetkov/crane/docs/API.md

     file.
 The `cargoBuildLog` shell variable should point to this log.
 * `cargoBuildCommand`: A cargo invocation to run during the derivation's build phase
-  - Default value: `"cargo build --workspace --release"`
+  - Default value: `"cargo build --release"`
 * `cargoExtraArgs`: additional flags to be passed in the cargo invocation (e.g. enabling specific features)
   - Default value: `""`